In

 the Healer unconditionally loves the child,

-just as she or he is in the moment without having to change in any way.
+just as she or he is in the moment without having to change in

 And the Healer's motive in coming to help the child in pain